uc-cdis/BRH-documentation/docs/08-discovery_page.md

 3. **Free Text Search:** Use keywords or tags in the free-text-based search bar to find studies.
 The free-text search bar can be used to search for study name, ID number, Data Commons, or any keyword that is mentioned in the metadata of the study.
 4. **Data Resources/Data Commons Tags:** view these by selecting "Study Characteristics".
 Click on a tag to filter by a Data Resource/Data Commons.
 Selecting multiple tags works in an "OR" logic (e.g., "find AnVIL OR BioData Catalyst studies").
 5. **Export Options:** Login first to leverage the export options.
 Select one or multiple studies and download a file manifest or export the data files to a secure cloud environment "Workspace" to start your custom data analysis in Python or R.
 6. **Data Availability:** Filter on available, pending, and not-yet-available datasets.
-[Read further here][Data Availability Options].
 7. **Studies:** This table feature presents all current studies on BRH.
 Click on any study to show useful information about the study (metadata).
-[Read further here][Find Study Metadata].

 ## Find available Study-level Metadata
 Clicking on any study will display the available study-level and dataset metadata.